In this training, you’ll learn how you can spot the differences in the content you rewrite.

 And then you could help, you can use Diffchecker to help you spot the differences to make sure that you’re not to the best of your ability not infringing on their copyright.
 So that’d be a really kind of fast and dirty method for rewriting content in a quick manner, without having to put a whole lot of effort into things and then using Diffchecker then you could use another plagiarism tool to make sure that you’ve changed content up enough, so you could start publishing it yourself and claim copyright to the content that you’ve written.

 Like this training?
-Check out my other Jarvis.ai tips.
+Check out my other Jasper.ai tips.